nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 your system is verified, or your result reproducible, or your identity yours, the check now exists and it will be run.

-I did not see, in the first drafts of this post, that its title is a political statement.
-It is one.
+I did not fully realize, in the first drafts of this post, that its very title is a political statement.
+Yet it is one.
 There is a slogan in my field that all software is political, and it is half right.
 The consequences of widely used software are political, inevitably, because people have to live under them.
 What the slogan gets wrong is the step from there to